xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 Most telemetry data based on timeseries follows a common format.
 It is important to know this format to better understand how data is handled between the different components of the stack.

 A time serie data point requires the following metadata:
- - **Timestamp:** the time at which the metric was collected
+ - **Timestamp:** the time at which the metric was collected.
+It is often in the Unix Epoch format which is currently defined as the number of seconds which have passed since 00:00:00 UTC on Thursday, 1 January 1970
- - **Metric name:** such as sys.cpu.user , env.probe.temp
+ - **Metric name:** such as sys.cpu.user, env.probe.temp
  - **Value:** the value of the metric at the given timestamp.
-This can be of many types such as integer, float, string, boolean, etc. There can be one or multiples tag.
-For example, there could be multiple cpu cores and many cpu on a system.
+This can be of many types such as integer, float, string, boolean, etc.
+ - **Tag**: key/value pairs that uniquely identify the metric.
+There can be one or multiples tag.
+For example, there could be multiple cpu cores and many cpu on a system

 Below is an example of metrics collected for a server with two cpus of two cores

 ```
-<timestamp> sys.cpu.user: host=server1,cpu=0,core=0 11
+1689448228 sys.cpu.user: host=server1,cpu=0,core=0 11
-<timestamp> sys.cpu.user: host=server1,cpu=0,core=1 0
+1689448228 sys.cpu.user: host=server1,cpu=0,core=1 0
-<timestamp> sys.cpu.user: host=server1,cpu=1,core=0 21
+1689448228 sys.cpu.user: host=server1,cpu=1,core=0 21
-<timestamp> sys.cpu.user: host=server1,cpu=1,core=0 24
+1689448228 sys.cpu.user: host=server1,cpu=1,core=0 24
 ```

 # Docker compose
 Building a telemetry stack with docker containers is a great way to quickly start testing telemetry.
-It could also be used for a production environ, though it would need to be hardened.
+It could also be used for a production environment, though it would propably need to be hardened.

-Below is the docker compose used to launch a TIG stack.
+Below is a simple docker compose to launch a TIG stack.

 ```
 version: "2"